 Over the coming months they started delivering those services, however, there was no revenue to attribute to the month’s the services were delivered.

 All of a sudden they were making a loss and wondering what had gone wrong?
 PLUS they had spent the income they’d invoiced in advance and now had to find a way to fund the delivery of those services.

 Had they had a CFO overseeing their accounts back then, they’d have moved the $100K to the balance sheet and highlighted that in fact the business was making losses that needed to be addressed.

-Unfortunately the income they billed in advance masked the fact that the business had underlying profitability issues which should have been addressed earlier.
+Unfortunately the income they billed in advance masked the fact that the business had underlying profitability issues and underlying financial reports which should have been addressed earlier.

 💡 A good CFO will help you understand and interpret your numbers so that you can make informed decisions and not make stressful mistakes like this.